sarah2244-4/Project-1-goldenapevisualmedia/README.md

 - [Married couple laughing by Tom Pumford](https://isorepublic.com/photo/wedding-celebrations/)
 - [Surfers walking on beach by Wyncliffe](https://isorepublic.com/photo/water-sand-surfboard/)
 - [Runner stretching by Matt Moloney](https://isorepublic.com/photo/female-fitness-trainer/)

+### Advice

+- Thank you to the Code Institute community on Slack for providing advice, particularly on changing the method on my form and creating a thank you page for it to limk to.
+- Thank you to my mentor for his advice.